electricste/gatsby-theme-my-theme/README.md

   </a>
 </p>
 <h1 align="center">
-  Starter for creating a Gatsby Theme workspace
+  Starter for creating a Gatsby Theme workspace - Test for Amplify Console :)
 </h1>

 ```shell